Arguments, Reasoning, Logic, and Proof

 Or when considering if two things are equivalent or congruent.
 Triangles with identical necessary and sufficient properties are congruent.

-Example of equivalent descriptions of numbers.
+Example for a proof of equivalent descriptions of numbers.

 Two sets of properties that represent a whole number.